Taylor Swift’s Bicycle Instagram Picture Just Dropped Some Major Hints

 “But actually, I have to be really honest with you about something: I’m even more excited about the next chapter.”

 With no ability to comment on today’s Instagram update, fans have been taking to Twitter.
-One voiced anticipation while throwing slight shade.

-“as much as everyone hates taylor swift, you gotta be honest with yourself that she’s gonna drop some bangers”
+“As much as everyone hates taylor swift, you gotta be honest with yourself that she’s gonna drop some bangers,” one fan voiced anticipation, while throwing slight shade.

 Given that Swift has 115 million Instagram followers, “everyone” hating Taylor Swift may be factually incorrect.
 While the singer is known for having feuded with Miley Cyrus, Nicki Minaj, and Katy Perry, the “Bad Blood” documented by Elle is unlikely to extend to all individuals.

-The bicycle post was liked by supermodel, Gigi Hadid and Dancing With The Stars‘ Julianne Hough.
+The bicycle post was liked by supermodel Gigi Hadid and Dancing With The Stars dancer and judge Julianne Hough.
 Recent updates to Swift’s account have steered away from music.
 Many have, however, come captioned with the mysterious “4.26.”

 Given Taylor’s love of bicycles, one almost wonders if today’s picture is a hint.
 Perhaps that Taylor’s musical career is headed in a specific direction.
-Or simply that this singer’s favorite mode of transport may form the theme for some new music.
+Or simply that this singer’s favorite mode of transportation may form the theme for some new music.